mircealungu/reconstruction/4_Dynamic_Analysis.md

 - invasive - implies changing the program

 - usually we want to log extensively so there is a lot of manual work needed

+#### In distributed systems tracking logs across systems is challenging

+The solution is a combination of:

+##### Centralized logging
+Logging for distributed systems, e.g. services and micro-services, requires the collection all the logs in one place.

+##### Tracking the order of the log messages

+A challenge is tracking the order of the logs across systems
+- the simplest way is to add times in front of every logging statement
+- the more involved approach is *distributed tracing* - tracking requests as they propagate through multiple microservices by adding a unique *request ID* or *trace ID* to every message